COVID-19 Projection for India

 - No inter-state transmission of COVID-19, including air travel

 - S1: Scenario I - 21-day lockdown-like restrictions from 27th April

 - S2: Scenario II - 30-day lockdown-like restrictions from 27th April

-- Data* between 23 Mar and 06 Aug, 2020 is used partially to tune the parameters of the data-driven model.
-These results are current as of Aug 06, 2020.
+- Data from 23 March, 2021 is used partially to tune the parameters of the data-driven model.
+These results are current as of Apr 26, 2021.

 - The severity of the infection is taken into consideration while modeling the infectious death rate function (see the rate functions in the model).

-- In each scenario, the state numbers are computed with the national parameters.
-This is done to compare the actual data of the state with the national trend.
+- State-wise numbers are computed with the national parameters to compare the actual data of the respective state with the India's trend.
+Hence, States' curves are not projections but indicate how the individual state has got affected (better/worse) than the India average.

 - COVID19-India API